 The faculty in the Department of Physics, Astronomy and Geosciences are involved in many outreach projects in the Baltimore region.
 A few of these are listed below:

 One of the most popular public outreach programs in the college are the monthly planetarium shows.
-These start at 8 pm on the third Friday of every month, at the Watson-King Planetarium, Smith Hall room 521.
 Original live presentations on the current night sky and modern astronomical research results are shown throughout the year.
 All are welcome and there is no admission charge.Watson-King Planetarium

 The department hosts thought provoking seminars featuring faculty, students or invited speakers every Friday at 11am.
 Upcoming speakers and topics are posted in the campus event calendar.